Shagshag/prestashop-documentation/StockManagerCore.md

 * Visibility: **public**
 * This method is defined by [StockManagerInterface](StockManagerInterface)
-* This method is defined in classes\stock\StockManager.php line 53
+* This method is defined in [classes/stock/StockManager.php line 53](https://github.com/PrestaShop/PrestaShop/blob/1.6.1.1/classes/stock/StockManager.php#53)

 #### Arguments